MartinDuyTat/DPhil-Transfer-of-Status-Report-and-Presentation/README.md

 ## To do list:
 * Write report DONE
 * Make presentation slides DONE
-* Answer questions on the question sheet
+* Answer questions on the question sheet DONE
 * Make a list of seminar abstracts DONE